Computer-and-Information-Science/cisc230-radix-sort/README.md

 bucket corresponding to the digit in the current digit position.
 - For each bucket, copy all values back to the original array, start with all values in bucket 0, then all values in bucket 1, and so on up to bucket 9.
-- Clear the buckets for the next pass.
+- Empty the buckets for the next pass.

 ## Part 1 - Implement a Radix Sort